CSpanias/cspanias.github.io/_posts/2023-10-20-Marketplace Write Up (2023).md

 Let's try to exploit our second point, the **Sign up** page as well as the author's **hint**, as it should logically guide us to the first flag.

-When signing up, the *New listing* option appears:
+When signing up, the *New listing* option appears at the top right menu:

 ![new-listing](new-listing.png){: width="50%"}